Ojda22/milos-ojdanic/_posts/2022-03-25-statistics.md

 You may often hear about statistical hypothesis tests.
 More than in other places, they are encountered in science.
 There, serving as a scientific instrument to express the confidence of a scientific statement.
-So what is it about, and how do we do it.
+So what is it about, and how do we do it?

 A _**statistical hypothesis test**_ regards the outcome of the observations.
 Precisely, it regards whether there is no difference between specific characteristics of a population.